-After twenty-two years of church ministry, as a director of music and artistic ministries, Ms. Wimmer sensed a strong call to remove herself from leadership within the institutional model of church organization.
-Reluctantly, in 1995, she left the comfort of the known and waited for direction.
+After twenty-two years of church ministry, as a director of music and artistic ministries, Ms. Wimmer resigned from leadership within the institutional model of church organization.
 Shortly thereafter, from 1996 to 2000, Ms. Wimmer experienced an intense time of spiritual instruction.
 The inspired insights opened the door to fresh theological perspectives in three areas of human concern: time, language, and the organization of God’s people.

-Wimmer, C.S., The Net – An Organizational Vision for the Church of Tomorrow, Blomington, Indiana, WestBow Press, a division of Thomas Nelson & Zondervan, 2014
+Wimmer, C.S., The Net – An Organizational Vision for the Church of Tomorrow, Bloomington, Indiana, WestBow Press, a division of Thomas Nelson & Zondervan, 2014

 Wimmer, Carol S., Prismatic Theology, The Encyclopedia of Sciences and Religion, New York London; Springer Dordrecht Heidelberg, 2012